letoram/arcan/README.md

- * Fine-grained sharing -- Advanced tasks that are notably difficult in some environments, e.g. recording / streaming controlled subsets of audio and video data sources (including 'desktop sharing')
+ * Fine-grained sharing -- Advanced tasks that are notably difficult in some environments, e.g. recording / streaming controlled subsets of audio and video data sources (including 'desktop sharing') requires little more than a handful of lines of code to get going.

-The primary development platforms are FreeBSD and Linux, but releases are actively tested on both Windows and Mac OS X. While it works under various display and input subsystems e.g. SDL, X etc. a primary goal is for the framework applications to run natively.
+The primary development platforms are FreeBSD and Linux, but releases are actively tested on both Windows and Mac OS X. While it works under various display and input subsystems e.g. SDL, X etc. a primary goal is for the framework applications to run with as few layers of ''abstraction'' in the way as possible.

 Getting Started
 =====
-The rest of this readme is directed towards developers, as an end- user, you would probably do best to look/wait/encourage the development of- applications that uses this project as its backend.
+The rest of this readme is directed towards developers.
+As an end- user, you would probably do best to look/wait/encourage the development of- applications that uses this project as a backend, or at the very least, wait until it is available as a package in your favorite distribution.
 For developers, the first step is, of course, getting the engine running (see building, below).

 After that is done, there is a set of challenges and exercises in the wiki to help you get a feel for the API, navigating documentation and so on.

-Building
+Compiling
 =====
 There are a lot of build options for fine-grained control over your arcan build.
-In this section we will just provide the bare essentials for a build on linux, BSD or OSX (windows can cheat with using the prebuilt installer binaries).
+In this section we will just provide the bare essentials for a build on linux, BSD or OSX (windows can cheat with using the prebuilt installer binaries) and you can check out the relevant sections in the wiki for more detailed documentation.
 For starters, the easiest approach is to do the following:

      git clone https://github.com/letoram/arcan.git
      cd arcan
      mkdir build
      cd build
-     cmake -DCMAKE_BUILD_TYPE="Debug" -DENABLE_LWA=OFF -DVIDEO_PLATFORM=sdl -DENABLE_NET=OFF -DENABLE_VIDDEC=OFF -DENABLE_VIDENC=OFF -DENABLE_VIDENCVNC=OFF -DENABLE_REMOTING=OFF ../src
+     cmake -DCMAKE_BUILD_TYPE="Debug" -DENABLE_LWA=OFF
+         -DVIDEO_PLATFORM=sdl -DENABLE_NET=OFF -DENABLE_VIDDEC=OFF
+         -DENABLE_VIDENC=OFF -DENABLE_VIDENCVNC=OFF -DENABLE_REMOTING=OFF ../src
      make -j 12

 The required dependencies for this build is cmake for compilation, and then